dhruvsingh33/Adsai-AI-Saas-Platform/README.md

-# AI Video Ads Generator
+# AI Video Ads Generato

 A modern SaaS platform for creating professional video advertisements using AI.
 Built with Next.js, React, Akool AI, and Convex.